-In other words, if $x \in \mathcal{X}$ has $h_1(x) = k$ then C(x) is a set of solutions that are classified by h_2 as k.
-Thus inference in this new CBI framework amounts to classifying x into one of a finite number of solution regions.
+(We continue to use the notation of Hüllermeier, but have replaced his definitions by our new ones.)
+In other words, if $x \in \mathcal{X}$ has $h_1(x) = k$ then C(x)is a set of solutions that are classified by h_2 as k.
+Thus, inference in this CBI setting amounts to classifying x into one of a finite number of solution regions.

-In section 5 we discuss how to learn h by learning the two classifiers h_1 and h_2 .
-We learn each individually based on a labeled sample.
-Given a sample of cases, we prefer a simpler hthat has 'smoother' component mappings h_1 and h_2 .
+In Section 4 we discuss how to learn h by learning the two classifiers h_1 and h_2 .
+We learn each separately based on a labeled sample.
+Given a sample of cases, we prefer a simpler h that has 'smoother' component mappings h_1 and h_2 .
 Being smooth means that the learning process prefers hypotheses h whose h_1 maps similar ($d{\mathcal{X}}$ -close) problems x, x' to the same $k \in [K]$.
 For similar problems, h predicts the same credible set.
-Thus the CBR assumption that similar problems map to similar credible solutions holds in our framework.
+Thus the CBR assumption that similar problems map to similar credible solutions holds in our model.

-In section 5 we show that training samples for each of h_1 and h_2 can be constructed in such a way that the labels are the values of the corresponding modes of Q. So learning h amounts to learning the mode-regions and, thus, given a problem x the learnt hypothesis h predicts the mode region (that contains the unknown solution y of x) to be the credible solution set for x.

-If h is sufficiently accurate then, with a large confidence, the predicted credible set contains the true unknown solution y of x.
+In Section 5 we show that training samples for each of h_1 and h_2 can be constructed in such a way that the labels are the values of the corresponding modes of Q. So learning h amounts to learning the mode-regions and, thus, given a problem x the learnt hypothesis h predicts the mode region (that contains a solution y of x) to be the credible solution set for x.
+The intuition is that if h is sufficiently 'accurate' then, with a large confidence, the predicted credible set consists of solutions y to x.
 More importantly, as explained above, the conditions on Q ensure that the mode region (which is the predicted credible set) has other solutions that are close to y or, at least, typical elements of the region that contains y.